Cartoon Planet: Revival series

 Starting on April 12, 2013, the block began airing YTV, Teletoon, and Warner Bros.
 Animation programming in which the first were Scaredy Squirrel, Almost Naked Animals, and Tom and Jerry Tales, breaking the show's tradition of only airing Cartoon Network original programming.
 They were subsequently removed.
-From June 27, 2013 to August 9, 2013, the block aired on Thursdays at 1:30 pm ET.
+From June 27 to August 9, 2013, the block aired on Thursdays at 1:30 pm ET.
 On August 30, 2013, the block ran on a Friday night for the last time before it was replaced by Pizza Night with Pizza Steve.
 It aired on Saturdays at 11:30 am ET and Sundays at 11:00 am ET since September 7, 2013.
 Also, on November 4, 2013, the block started airing on weekdays at 2:00 pm ET.

 The revival was animated in Flash, rather than cel animation, like the original Space Ghost series (several cels, mainly Brak's, were duplicated in Flash).
-It also included stop motion scenes, such as the "Make You Go Splat!" music video.
+It features stop motion scenes, such as the "Make You Go Splat!" music video.

 Skits

-The following are some of the skits that appeared on the 2012 revival:
+The following are some of the skits that appear in the 2012 revival: